Andarius/piou/README.md

 ![dynamic-derived](https://github.com/Andarius/piou/raw/master/docs/dynamic-derived.png)

-## On Command Run
+### On Command Run

-If you want to get the command name and arguments information that are passed to it (in case of general purpose debugging for instance), you can pass `on_cmd_run` to the CLI.
+If you want to get the command name and arguments information that are passed to it (for general purpose debugging for instance), you can pass `on_cmd_run` to the CLI.

 ```python